 Second, friendship doesn’t need to have a plan, goal, or purpose beyond its own existence.
 You can hang out with your friends for no good reason other than that you enjoy it, are used to it, or have nothing better to do.
 You don’t hang with your therapist.
 Therapy is purposeful and pragmatic, moving deliberately toward one or more mutually negotiated goals.
 Therapy is not an end in itself.

 Third, you and your friends have a mutual, equal claim on your encounter.
 Your interests, needs, and concerns are as important as your friends’ concerns and issues.
 Therapy is not like that.
 By design it is one-sided; it is about the client.
 Every action of the therapist can legitimately be directed only toward one goal—helping the client.
 The therapist cannot use therapy time, or the therapeutic relations, to take care of their own needs.
 If your therapist uses therapy time for any purpose other than to help you, then what they’re doing is not good therapy.

 2. Good therapy is evidence-based.

-	There is art to good therapy, since it is an intentional human encounter, and as such is inherently dynamic, creative, and unique.
+There is an art to good therapy, since it is an intentional human encounter, and as such is inherently dynamic, creative, and unique.
 But the art of good therapy must align with science in the way that the art of architectural design must align with the principles of sound engineering.
 What the therapist suggests to the client—the course of action, the explanations and interventions—should be based on scientific research, to the extent that such research exists.
 Good therapy does not contradict or ignore sound scientific data, knowledge, or evidence.
-Good therapy recognizes the simple truth—simple yet not easy (it took the Catholic church 300 years too long to figure it out regarding Galileo)—that the evidence wins out in the end.
+Good therapy recognizes the simple truth—simple, yet not easy—that the evidence wins out in the end.

 3. Good therapy affirms the client’s basic human dignity and worth.